danelahman/higher-order-aeff-agda/README.md

-# Agda formalisation of the Modal† AEff language
+# Agda formalisation of the AEff language for higher-order asynchronous effects

-_†Modal types are used to generalise the original calculus's signal/interrupt payload types (to allow effectful functions etc)._
+- The core language formalised here differs from the [original language](https://github.com/danelahman/aeff-agda) as follows:

+  - interrupt handlers are now able to reinstall themselves (without resorting to general let-rec);

+  - payloads of signals/interrupts have been generalised to allow higher-order values (by the means of modal types);

+  - computations can spawn new processes (by the means of modal types); and

+  - operational semantics and metatheory has been simplified (by treating `await` (more) like an algebraic operation).

-- The formalisation has been tested with Agda version 2.6.1 and standard library version 1.3.
+- The formalisation has been tested with Agda version 2.6.1 and standard library version 1.5.

 - The unicode symbols used in the source code have tested to display correctly with the DejaVu Sans Mono font.